abousselmi/abousselmi.github.io/_posts/2024-04-20-5g-mobile-private-network.md

 ### Hybrid Deployment - option b.

-In this option, two UPFs are be deployed, one on-premise and another in the central cloud.
+In this option, two UPFs are deployed, one on-premise and another in the central cloud.
 The on-premise UPF is deployed within the enterprise premises, closer to the edge devices and applications.
 This UPF is responsible for local breakout of traffic destined for enterprise edge cloud